durandaltheta/cpp_template_workshop/virtual_inheritance.md

 // wrapper object which can be constructed with any type struct any {
-    // select specific constructors when assigning from another any object any(const any& rhs) : m_any_int(rhs.m_any_int) { }
+    // create specific constructors when assigning from another any object any(const any& rhs) : m_any_int(rhs.m_any_int) { }
     any(any& rhs) : m_any_int(rhs.m_any_int) { }
     any(any&& rhs) : m_any_int(rhs.m_any_int) { }